Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2015 Belle Brise 95+p

 Tasted twice - last time in April 2018.
 Consistent notes.
-This wine was very delicate and refined, with tasty black fruit and splendid length when tasted in April 2016.
-Harvest took one day in the middle of September before expected rain, and maybe grapes would have benefitted from hanging one week more on vines before harvest.
+This wine was very delicate and refined, with tasty black fruit and splendid length, when tasted in April 2016.
+Harvest took one day in the middle of September before expected rain, and maybe grapes would have benefited from hanging one week more on vines before harvest.
 The rain came all right but didn't cause any damage in Pomerol!
 In April 2017, it was clear that harvest time was rightfully chosen because this wine is a tremendous thrill.
 Incredibly aromatic, velvety, packed with perfectly ripe fruit and tannin, seamless, long, and sophisticated.
 Very dense nose of black cherries.
 Same impression in October 2017 and April 2018.

 2014 Belle Brise 93p

 Tasted four times - last time in April 2017.
 Truffy on the nose with this flavor of crasse de fer, very stylish and sophisticated, silky fruit and tannin.
 Simply delicious wine.
-However, it delivers a different fine performance every time I taste it.
+However, it delivers a fine performance every time I taste it.

 2013 Belle Brise (barrel sample) 93p